-Here are five of the best reason we can think of for why you may just want to think about moving to Sweden, officially one of Europe's best places to live.
+Here are five of the best reasons we can think of for why you may just want to think about moving to Sweden, officially one of Europe’s best places to live.

 1. Sweden Can Boast The Best Benefits In The World

 For a start, it is mandatory for all workers to receive five weeks of paid vacation, which can be raised if you are older or work for the government.

 Parents get a total of 480 parental days for each child they have.
 This is very popular as it grants parents the right to be able to bond with their children effectively – which has helped Sweden earn the title of one of the best places in the world to grow up.
 For most of those days parents can earn up to 80% of a salary.

 Sweden doesn’t stop there; you are also entitled to cheap daycare, unlimited sick days and free health care.
 With that in mind, do you really need to read the rest of the reasons?

 Sweden is a very large country, being the third largest in Western Europe.
 With a low population density it is a land filled with woods, mountains and lakes, giving you plenty of space to enjoy the outdoors at your own leisure.
 If like many others you enjoy kayaking, the Bohuslan coast is a great place to go.
 If you prefer to experience history on your days off there are plenty of cycling paths passing prehistoric sites, lakes and picturesque churches.
 Hikers will enjoy the short one day trails or can take it up a notch for routes that cover hundreds of kilometres.
 If you are interested in taking multi-day hikes you will also find this especially hassle-free as it is legal to camp anywhere in Sweden (even within the city) meaning that you don’t have to worry about getting to a specific camp site by night fall, you can lay your head wherever the hike takes you.